johned0/gnuplot_c/README.md

 LICENSE
 =======

+This software is released under the terms of the MIT License.
 For full details see "Gnuplot_C Users Guide.pdf"

 This software has been written by Sigma Numerix Ltd. and placed in the public domain.